nickmckenney/Building-a-JSON-API/readme.md

 Here are some tips and best practices to follow while you build out your project:

+* **One or two easy features, One really hard feature**.
+Don't try to build out a ton of features, instead focus on building a few features well.
+Of those features, some should be straightforward while one pushes you outside your comfort zone.
 * **Commit early, commit often.** If you're committing often, you don't need to be afraid of breaking something because you can always go back in time to a previous version.
 * **Plan.** Think through each feature, wireframe it and write user stories.
 * **Prototype.** Don't just start adding packages or features to your project on the master branch!
 Create another branch to prototype it.
 If it works, great!
 Merge it in with master.
 If not, great!
 Delete the branch.
 * **Work on one thing at a time.** This goes in to committing early and often.
 Don't bounce from one feature to the next.
 At the end of the day, you'll have 3 half implemented features when you could have 1 well implemented feature.
 * **Write tests.** Write a lot of tests.
 How will you know if some code you added broke something?
 Run your tests.

 ## Useful Resources